Back in January, I brought home my very own little kumquat tree to celebrate the Chinese New Year.

 - Halve the kumquats and remove the seeds.
 Tie seeds in a cheesecloth bag.
 Thinly slice the kumquat halves into slivers.
 Combine with the bag of seeds and water in a non-reactive container and let stand, covered, at room temperature for 24 hours.

 - Bring the mixture to a boil over moderate heat.
+Split the vanilla bean lengthwise and scrape out the seeds.
+Add the vanilla bean seeds and pod to the kumquat mixture.
 Reduce the heat and simmer uncovered about 45 minutes.

 - Stir in sugar and boil over moderate heat for 15-20 minutes, stirring occasionally and skimming off any foam, until a teaspoon of the mixture dropped on a cold plate gels.